 2) Effective Link building: Find your customers where they live.

-“When you’re linking to link farms or ‘bad neighborhoods’ of low-quality websites, it will negatively impact your rankings,” writes SEO expert Tom Woodley in an article on black hat SEO tactics, “The Google algorithm is so sensitive to context that it’s become important to be selective about your guest posts.”
+“When you’re linking to link farms or ‘bad neighborhoods’ of low-quality websites, it will negatively impact your rankings,” writes SEO expert Tom Woodley in an article on black hat SEO tactics, “The Google algorithm is so sensitive to the context that it’s become important to be selective about your guest posts.”

 Find your customers where they live.
 Write guest posts for credible, selective websites that your customers actually visit.
 Be selective.
 In addition to building external links, do your due diligence and determine where your customers are active on social media.
 Develop a presence and engage your customers.
 Leverage the social aspect of social media to build a relationship with your audience and encourage sharing.
+This will help your business to get found easily on the web withing local customers.

 - Be selective about guest blog posts.